truthwave/TomoAIDayori.github.io/English/README.md

-# Tomo AI Dayori｜Portfolio of AI×Web Solutions to Make Work Easier
+# Truth Wave｜Portfolio of AI×Web Solutions to Make Work Easier

 ## 🧭 About This Site